withpulp/castmaker/README.md

 ## Backlog

-* Create more templates for pages
+* Create reusable templates for pages
-* Move CSS to Glamor (or other alternative)
-  * create design config to update site colors in one place
 * Configure typography to use modular scale on text
-* Move global element styles to typography or related components
 * Edit markup of markdown HTML renders - see marked.renderer()

 ## Getting Started